StefanBonney/Code-Project_2020...Python-SCP-File-Transfer-And-Integrity-Test-For-Txt/README.md

 DESCRIPTION

-Script that sends a file via scp to remote host.
+Script that sends a file via scp to remote host, then checks that the wording of the transferred file matches the original.
 Variables either defined in the source code or defined when prompted for user input.
 Can be used f.ex. for sending configuration files or script files, and checking for the file integrity once transferred.